adrianabreu/dailynasapicsbot/README.md

 then sends: The title, the normal pic as photo and the hd pic as a document to a telegram channel.

-## Usage

-If you want to host yours, just download it, modify the config.js in config folder with the required parameters and enjoy!

 ## Pictures

 ![Live bot](imgs/live.png)